ArctosDB/documentation-wiki/_documentation/loans.markdown

 # Loans

-The concept of a specimen loan is broad and includes any removal of specimens from a collection, temporary or permanent, with the exception of specimens that are destroyed. ("Discarded" is a specimen disposition.)
-Specimens which are permanently transferred to another collection or institution are loans of the type, "transfer of custody" (in place of the oxymoron, "permanent loan").
-The type "transfer of title" could be added when and if we include collections that are willing to release title to cataloged specimens.
+Loans are transcations that document any removal of objects from a collection, temporary or permanent, including objects that are loaned with the intention of being destroyed or permanently transferred to another institution or collection, as well as the use of object information (data loan).
+When objects are recieved, a Borrow should be created.

-In order to associate specimens with in-house projects or the projects of visiting researchers, the concept of loans can be further extended to include in-house usage.
-When users of specimens fail to cite these specimens in their publications, a degree of documentation, albeit indirect, exists in that the specimens are associated with a loan, which is associated with a project, which can be associated with the publication.
+In order to associate objects with in-house projects or the projects of visiting researchers, the concept of loans can be further extended to include in-house usage.
+When users of objects fail to cite these objects in their publications, a degree of documentation, albeit indirect, exists in that the objects are associated with a loan, which is associated with a project, which can be associated with the publication.

-A specimen "exchange" between collections is two transactions: A loan and an accession.
-This arrangement well reflects the reality of incompleted exchanges, and takes advantage of the fact that we are dealing with both outgoing specimens and incoming specimens.
+An object "exchange" between collections is two transactions: A loan and an accession.
+This arrangement well reflects the reality of incompleted exchanges, and takes advantage of the fact that we are dealing with both outgoing objects and incoming objects.

 ## Loan Fields